Thynkon/MAW2.1-KeepIt-Back/README.md

 Explanations about some researches we have done can also be found in `doc/`.

+If you want a detailed documentation about the API, you can use the `swagger ui` that is available at `http://localhost:4000/api-docs`.

 ## Conventions
 As we implement a REST API, we decided to use the same standard as Google.